 This is one of the most popular soups in Korea.
 It’s rich, meaty, and delicious.
-Seoulleongtang is full of protein and calcium so it’s also great for your body.
-It’s made by boiling beef bones for several hours to make the broth, topped with meat and scallions.
+Seolleongtang is full of protein and calcium so it’s also great for your body.
+Beef bones are boiled for several hours to make the broth, topped with meat and scallions.
 You can add noodles to it or just eat it with rice.
 Either way, it’s a dish that will warm your body and your soul.

 4. Korean Rice Porridge – Juk (죽)

-While this dish is not specifically eaten during the wintertime, it is perfect for winter.
-It is warm and filling.
+Juk is warm and filling, perfect for winter.
 There are many variations of this dish that include ingredients like chicken, vegetables, seafood, and grains.
-Juk is usually eaten with various side dishes as it can be a bit bland alone.
+Juk is usually eaten with various side dishes as it’s a bit bland alone.

 Winter street foods

-While Korea does have some main dishes for the colder seasons, winter food is mainly dictated by street foods.
+Street foods dominate Korean winter cuisine.
 As street food culture is huge in Korea, you can never go wrong with these wintery street foods.